 St Tropez is the perfect mix of glamour and beaches in the south of France.
 This fishing hamlet-turned-exotic playground of the rich and famous is known to almost everyone and yet few tourists make the journey to St Tropez on the French Riviera.
-There’s one group of travelers you’ll see a lot of though.
+There’s one group of travelers you’ll see a lot of.
 That’s right – honeymooners!
 After all, who doesn’t want to live like royalty for a few days, especially during the first few days of their marriage?

 If you’re lucky and rich, make sure you stay near the Old City port.
 The region has access to everything in close proximity.
 If not, look for a resort in nearby Ramatuelle.
 I stayed at Hotel Dei Marres in Ramatuelle and would recommend it for couples who like to stay in quiet properties.
 Know that public transport is limited in this region.

-Once you explore the port side of town, make your way to the actual beachside that’s about 8-10 kilometres from St Tropez.
-The beach stretches for five kilometres and is divided into several parts.
+Once you explore the port side of town, make your way to the actual beachside that’s about 8-10 kilometers from St Tropez.
+The beach stretches for five kilometers and is divided into several parts.
 Must-visit beaches include Nikki Beach, Pampelonne Beach and the most famous one, Tahiti Beach.
 Tahiti Beach was popularised by Brigitte Bardot in And God Created Woman.
 That movie was the catalyst for St Tropez’s status as a glamorous destination.

 By Julie Laundis of wanderingsunsets.